 - 2.1.
-2021/22 was a year of uncertainty in not knowing how the world economies and financial markets would come out of the Covid pandemic.
-Restrictions were being removed and the economy was trying to get back to normal and the financial markets were starting to look ahead with renewed optimism.
-The focus was on a recovery, which was reaffirmed by the modest growth of 1.3% in GDP for the quarter ending December 2021, and measures including other financial support packages for people and businesses. - 2.2.
-In February 2022 Russia invaded Ukraine and we saw dramatic falls in the global markets however, by the end of March 2022 global equities partially recovered from the initial Russian sell-offs but still ended the quarter 4.6% down.
-Markets reacted to a variety of headwinds, including increasing inflation, hawkish monetary policy shifts and geopolitical uncertainty.
-UK equities significantly outperformed developed market peers given their above average weighting to energy, basic materials, and financial stocks.
-Europe was the worst performing region over the quarter, falling to the bottom of the rankings made worse by the high reliance on Russian energy imports and stronger trade links. - 2.3.
-The Fund continues to perform broadly in line with its strategic benchmark over longer periods, with relative outperformance over the 1 and 3-year periods, and just behind its benchmark performance of 7.6% per annum since inception. - 2.4.
-The war in Ukraine has had an impact on the cost of energy and food prices which has given rise to inflation and an increase in the cost of living.
+The war in Ukraine had an impact on the cost of energy and food prices in 2022/23 and gave rise to high inflation and increased in the cost of living.
+The Bank of England increased interest rates to try and being down inflation.
+Year-on-year headline CPI inflation in the US and Eurozone fell to 6.0%, and 8.5%, respectively, as the UK measure rose to 10.4%. - 2.2.
+Global growth rose positively in Q1 2023 with resilient labour markets and falling energy prices, improving the outlook for consumers and businesses.
+Forecasted 2023 GDP growth was revised higher in most developed economies, while UK growth is expected to be broadly flat rather than a recession. - 2.3.
 Lewisham's Pension Fund assets saw strong growth over the previous seven years, rising from £1.041bn in 2015/16 to £1.750bn in 2021/22.
-Despite the uncertainty and volatility in the market as a result of coronavirus, the Fund saw a healthy rise of £133m (8%) in the value of assets between 1 April 2021 and 31 March 2022.
-However, as the war in Ukrane started near the year end the it is likely to have a detrimental affect on the Fund in the medium-term, not just in terms of asset values but the funding assumptions underlying the strategic direction of the Fund, remains uncertain. - 2.5.
-Approximately 60% of the Fund at March 2022 was invested in growth assets, 20% in income assets and 20% in protection assets including passive bonds and cash.
+In 2022/23 the fund saw a fall in value of £98.3m to £1.652bn.
+However, as the war in Ukraine continues it is likely to have a detrimental affect on the Fund in the medium-term, not just in terms of asset values but the funding assumptions underlying the strategic direction of the Fund, remains uncertain. - 2.4.
+The Fund continues to perform broadly in line with its strategic benchmark over longer periods, with relative outperformance over the 1 and 3-year periods, and just behind its benchmark performance of 7.2% per annum since inception. - 2.5.
+Approximately 60% of the Fund at March 2023 was invested in growth assets, 25% in income assets and 15% in protection assets including passive bonds and cash.
 The last triennial valuation took place on 31 March 2022 with the next one taking place as at 31 March 2025.
+The Committee, in conjunction with officers, analysed the results of the 2022 triennial valuation to determine a suitable Funding Strategy and Investment Strategy for the next three year cycle.
 The Committee continues to plan for a fully-funded position, the Fund having risen from 90% to 97% funded in the last three years, largely on the crest of equity investment returns. - 2.6.
-The Fund's new Investment Strategy will see the transfer of existing passive equities into low-carbon rules-based ESG passive equity mandates, as well as new investments in low-carbon income generating assets.
-This will ensure the Fund continues to align investments with the wider climate objectives of the Fund, while still preserving the resources necessary for securing the long-term payment of members' benefits.
-These investments will include some diversification into a build-to-rent residential property mandate as a more illiquid and less volatile asset class with steady bond-like returns. - 2.7.
-During the year Lewisham made its first investments into the London Collective Investment Vehicle (LCIV) low carbon passive equity fund PEPPA (Passive Equity Progressive Paris Alighned Fund) and the LCIV Renewable Infrastructure Fund.
-As a voluntary founding member of LCIV, the Fund remains committed to pooling our assets onto the platform.
+The Fund's revised Investment Strategy will see the continued investment into low-carbon investments, as well as low-carbon income generating assets such as the LCIV Renewable Infrastructure Fund.
+This will ensure the Fund continues to align investments with the wider climate objectives of the Fund, while still preserving the resources necessary for securing the long-term payment of members' benefits. - 2.7.
+During the year the Fund made new investments into Storebrand Global ESG Plus (£256m) and Storebrand Emerging Markets Plus (£76m).
+Storebrand's investments specifically target low-carbon ESG equities with enhanced green revenue exposure.
+The other new investment was LCIV Private Debt which we committed £85m and we have invested £35m as at the year-end. - 2.8.
+Lewisham Pension Fund was a voluntary founding member of London Collective Investment Vehicle (LCIV), the Fund remains committed to pooling our assets onto the platform.
 We are actively engaging with LCIV to identify mandates which are aligned with the beliefs of the Committee and the overall Fund strategy.
 Alongside most of the other 32 London Borough shareholders, we hope to see LCIV taking the opportunities of scale afforded to it to make significant and profitable investments in alternative asset classes which are already being successfully pursued by other UK Local Government Pension Funds in 'pools' and collaborations across the UK at present, and to develop closer and more informed working relationships with borough shareholders.